dhirajkumbhre/dhirajkumbhre/README.md

 ## Hi there 👋

+My name is Dhiraj, and i'm B.tech graduate in Electronics & Telecommunications from RTMNU!
+I'm intrested in all thing Python & Web development.

+- I’m currently learning Web Development.
+- I recently build Neuromirror.
+- I'm looking for collabration on youtube videos.
+  -Send ideas to dhirajkumbhreofficial@gmail.comc

 <!--
 **dhirajkumbhre/dhirajkumbhre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.